bjarneo/copepod/README.md

 6. Stops and removes existing container
 7. Starts new container with specified configuration
 8. Verifies container is running properly
+9. Automatically cleans up old releases (keeps only the latest 5 images)

 Flow chart: FLOW.md